dlt-hub/dlt/docs/website/docs/general-usage/credentials/config_specs.md

 The source above executes the `sql` against database defined in `dsn`. `ConnectionStringCredentials` makes sure you get the correct values with correct types and understands the relevant native form of the credentials.

+Below are examples of how you can set credentials in `secrets.toml` and `config.toml` files.

 Example 1.
 Use the **dictionary** form.